reddec/trusted-cgi/docs/development.md

 # Development

-The project has Linux-specific features and aimed to be run in Linux ecosystem, however client control utility (cgi-ctl) shall work on most platform.
+The project has Linux-specific features and aimed to be run in Linux ecosystem, however client control utility (cgi-ctl) and server (trusted-cgi) shall work on most platform (Darwin, Linux, Windows).

 Requirements for backend